Selective Reviews of Bandit Problems in AI via a Statistical View

-In the field of statistics, the time-uniform confidence sequence problem \citep{howard2021time} is often framed as a MAB problem, first introduced by \cite{robbins1952some} in the context of sequential experimental design.
-The topic has been extensively studied in the statistical literature, with significant contributions documented in major journals.
-For a comprehensive review, see Section 1 in \cite{lattimore2020bandit}.
+In the field of statistics, the~time-uniform confidence sequence problem \citep{howard2021time} is often framed as an MAB problem, first introduced by~\cite{robbins1952some} in the context of sequential experimental design.
+The topic has been extensively studied in the machine learning literature, with~significant contributions documented in major journals.
+For~a comprehensive review, see Section~1 in~\cite{lattimore2020bandit}.
 There are several compelling reasons to begin the study of bandit problems with MAB problems.
 First, their simplicity makes them relatively straightforward to analyze, providing a deep understanding of the fundamental trade-off between exploration and exploitation.
 Second, many algorithms designed for finite-armed bandits, along with the underlying principles, can be generalized to more complex settings.
-Lastly, finite-armed bandits have practical applications, particularly as an alternative to A/B testing, which involves random assignment of experimental units to treatment groups (A and B).
-For example, in a drug comparison experiment, patients are randomly assigned to either the new drug or standard drug control group, ensuring unbiased allocation for valid comparisons (see Example \ref{ex:N-R} below).
+Lastly, finite-armed bandits have practical applications, particularly as an alternative to A/B testing as two-arm bandits, which involves random assignment of experimental units to treatment groups (A and B).
+For~example, in~a drug comparison experiment, patients are randomly assigned to either the new drug or standard drug control group, ensuring unbiased allocation for valid comparisons (see Example \ref{ex:N-R} below).

-In MAB problems, a typical scenario involves sequential decision-making, such as an agent choosing between $K$ slot machines (a $K$-armed bandit), each with an unknown reward distribution $\{Y_k\}_{k=1}^K \in \mathbb{R}$.
-These rewards may be unbounded, non-Gaussian, or even negative.
-Assuming no prior knowledge of the reward distributions, a common setting assumes the moment generating functions (MGFs) exist and the distributions belong to the sub-$F$ family, denoted $\operatorname{subF}(\mu, \sigma^2)$ \citep{hao2019bootstrapping}, where $F$ includes distributions like Gaussian, exponential, or Weibull, with $\mu$ as the mean and $\sigma^2 > 0$ as the variance-dependent parameter (not necessarily the variance itself).
+In MAB problems, a~typical scenario involves an agent choosing between $K$ slot machines (a $K$-armed bandit), each with an unknown reward distribution \mbox{$\{Y_k\}_{k=1}^K \in \mathbb{R}$}.
+These rewards may be unbounded, non-Gaussian, or~even negative.
+Without prior knowledge of the reward distributions, it is commonly assumed that the moment-generating functions (MGFs) exist and that the distributions belong to the sub-$F$ family, denoted as $\operatorname{subF}(\mu, \sigma^2)$ {\cite{bubeck2012regret}} .
+Here, $F$ encompasses distributions such as Gaussian, exponential, or~Weibull, with~$\mu$ representing the mean and $\sigma^2 > 0$ serving as a variance-dependent parameter (not necessarily the variance itself).
 Given this setup, the~agent's primary goal is to maximize the cumulative rewards by identifying the optimal action, which in this context refers to selecting the \textit{arm} with the highest expected reward.
 To formalize, the following is typically assumed: \begin{itemize} \item Each reward $Y_k$ follows the sub-$F$ family: